Gen Z marketing requires more than simply selling a product.

 Another way to build a community is to either solicit feedback from Gen Zers during product development or to celebrate those who’ve been loyal to your brand for years.

-Gen Z marketing is a great way to reach a younger generation and connect with a new type of consumer: one that is value-conscious, loves bold personalities, and is seeking community.
+So, there you have it — Gen Z marketing is a great way to connect with a new type of consumer: one that is value-conscious, loves bold personalities, and seeking community.